DieterSteinhauser/project_documentation/sphinx/_build/html/_sources/engineering/ultrasonic_theremin.rst.txt

 .. figure:: theremin_images/image002.png
   :align: center

-  Figure 2: Quantization of an Analog to Digital Converter on a sine wave.
+  Quantization of an Analog to Digital Converter on a sine wave.

 Resolution and reference voltages of an ADC produces quantization errors within the amplitude domain of a signal, where the sample rate of an ADC produces quantization errors